-Students majoring in religious studies must complete a minimum of 30 semester hours.
-The program is designed with three main learning objectives in mind: (a) to provide solid grounding in the theories, methods, and critical questions of academic religious studies; (b) to ensure a depth and breadth of understanding in a diverse range of religious traditions; and (c) to enable students to pursue a particular focus at an advanced level.
+Our major program in Religious Studies is designed around three main learning objectives: (a) to provide solid grounding in the theories, methods, and critical questions of academic religious studies; (b) to ensure a depth and breadth of understanding in a diverse range of religious traditions; and (c) to enable students to pursue a particular focus at an advanced level.
 The requirements for the major are as follows:

-RLGN 201 Interpreting Religion: Approaches and Current Issues*
+2. RLGN 201 Interpreting Religion: Approaches and Current Issues (3 credit hours)

 RLGN 399 Major/Minor Seminar